14th Army (German Empire)

 The 14th Army (14.
 Armee / Armeeoberkommando 14 / A.O.K.
-14) was an army level command of the German Army in World War I formed in September 1917 in Krainburg for use against Italy.
+14) was an army level command of the German Army in World War I formed in September 1917 in Krainburg to assist the Austrohungarian forces in the Italian Front.
 Its headquarters was located at Vittorio Veneto from 10 November 1917 until the army was disbanded on 22 January 1918.
 The 14th Army served on the Italian Front throughout its existence.